GENERAL - CITY HALL

 For further information on municipal waste guidelines and procedures residents should call Waste Management at (815) 280-7854, visit Waste Management's website, or can visit the City of Joliet's website by clicking here.

-Who is responsible for dead animal removal within the City right of way?Contact Waste Management at 9815) 280-7854 for removal of dead animals within the City right of way.
-It is homeowner responsibility to remove dead animals on private property.
+Who is responsible for dead animal removal within the City right of way?Contact Waste Management at (815) 280-7854 for removal of dead animals within the City right of way.
+It is homeowner responsibility to remove dead animals on private property by double bagging the animal in a plastic garbage bag and placing in trash for disposal.

 Does The City of Joliet Provide Waste Management Garbage And Recycling Carts?